OutSystems/docs-odc/src/eap/building-apps/data/intro.md

 Service Studio allows modeling and retrieving data in a visual interface that abstracts the relational databases.
 Project Neo lets you focus on development and business value, because the database management is automatic and happens in the background.

-## Modeling data
+## Data modeling

 An entity is a visual language tool for database operations.
 Each entity is a table.
 Attributes of an entity are columns.
 A record of an attribute is data in the table row.

 You model data in Service Studio by creating new entities and adding attributes.
-For example, a name of your entity could be Customer, with attributes Name, Email, Address.
+For example, a name of your entity could be Customer, with attributes `Name`, `Email`, `Address`.
 Service Studio helps you in modeling, by setting the correct data type based on the name.
 Each entity provides a CRUD interface as a set of actions you can use.

 The graphic below shows an example of the structure of an entity.